reduxframework/redux-framework/readme.txt

 6. Within each template kit you can see the full page template types.

 == Changelog ==

+= 4.2.11 =
+Fixed: Removed type declarations on core return values to support improperly written third-party extensions.
+Fixed: Added shim to prevent errors on functions calls outdated extensions are still using.
+Fixed: Removed type declarations on field code to support outdated versions of PHP (PHP 7.4 is the minimum recommendation from WordPress...please update if you are able. [https://wordpress.org/about/requirements](https://wordpress.org/about/requirements) ).

 = 4.2.10 =
 Fixed: Output on the frontend triggering error.